sftcd/openssl/esnistuff/code-review.md

   those mightn't be needed any more with the ``ECH_UPFRONT_DEC`` branch. **

 ## ``./ssl/ech_local.h``

+**TODO: revisit this when more nitty ones done.**

 ## ``./ssl/s3_enc.c``

+This just has some additional tracing that can be dropped later.

 ## ``./ssl/ech.c``

+**TODO: revisit this when more nitty ones done.**

 ## ``./ssl/ssl_txt.c``

+Code here is a placeholder for printing ECH related information for/from a stored session.
+The answer here will be obvious but will depend on what we store in the session.

+**TODO: revisit this when resumption list discussion done.**

 ## ``./ssl/statem/statem_local.h``

+Just a bunch of prototypes, but a reminder tha we don't really need the ``*_ech_outer_exts()`` functions as that's handled in earlier.
+So removed those from here and the other ``ssl/statem/extensions*.c`` files.

 ## ``./ssl/statem/extensions.c``
 ## ``./ssl/statem/extensions_srvr.c``
 ## ``./ssl/statem/extensions_clnt.c``

+Looks like there's a missing thing - what to do when we get an ECHConfig back having GREASE'd (or if our attempt was considered GREASE).
+Probably needs a new API and a new error code and a new element in the SSL struct.

 ## ``./ssl/statem/statem_clnt.c``
 ## ``./ssl/statem/statem_lib.c``
 ## ``./ssl/statem/statem_srvr.c``